zsparal/api-documentation/source/reference/v2/profiles-api/disable-method.rst

 .. authentication::
    :api_keys: true
    :oauth: false
+   :organization_access_tokens: false

-Disable a payment method on a specific or authenticated Profile.
+Disable a payment method on a specific or authenticated profile.

+.. warning:: Disabling a payment method may affect more integrations of the organization than just your own.
+In general,
+             explicitly disabling a payment method is not necessary.

 Parameters
 ----------